-Remember that energy, averaged over a wave period, or wavelength, is $E=\rho g \eta^2/2$ .
+You will need to use the fact that energy, averaged over a wave period, or wavelength, is $E=\rho g \eta^2/2$ and assume that the topography is so weakly varying that reflection is unimportant.

 - 3. Consider a nonrotating stratified fluid with constant N. At time t=0 a small region of the fluid is disturbed near the origin x=0, z=0.
 This generates internal waves that radiate away from the disturbance site.
 The disturbance generates a broad band of wave frequencies, but the wavelengths are limited to a maximum of $\lambda_m$ . - a) If the fluid is taken to be inviscid find the region of the fluid that could contain waves at some later time t > 0.
 For simplicity take the flow to be two-dimensional (x, z).
 Consider the trajectory of the ray emanating from the source at (0,0). - b) After a long time the effects of viscosity can be expected to damp the waves.
 For constant viscosity v the equation governing linear internal waves is (in (x, z)).